 Our second trip we will take a private minivan to Ninh Binh.
 This will take around 5 hours travelling over 218km.

-We will be travelling via a comfortable night bus for approximately 11 hours.
-You will all have your own pod-like seats with a pillow, blanket and small tray table, It's as glamorous as a night bus can get, we promise!
+We will be travelling via a comfortable night train for approximately 11 hours.
+You will all have your own beds with a pillow, blanket and small tray table.
+It's as glamorous as a night train can get, we promise!